As the prelude to Lakhimpur Kheri shows, the BJP now speaks the explicit language of violence

 There was a prelude to the violence that broke out on October 3 in Uttar Pradesh’s Lakhimpur Kheri, when a convoy allegedly led by a Union minister’s son mowed down protesting farmers.
 Days earlier, the Union minister himself had descended on the locality to threaten and silence farmers at a public meeting.

-It would take him “two minutes” to “discipline” the farmers, said Ajay Kumar Mishri Teni, minister of state for home affairs and member of Parliament from Kheri, in a widely circulated video clip.
+It would take him “two minutes” to “discipline” the farmers, said Ajay Mishra Teni, minister of state for home affairs and member of Parliament from Kheri, in a widely circulated video clip.
 Should he take up the challenge, the farmers would not only have to stop protesting against the government’s new farm laws, they would have to leave Lakhimpur.

 Those who knew him before he became a parliamentarian would know he never “ran away from taking a challenge”, he declared.